| main

 has deteriorated into a truce that barely holds long enough to make

+it through breakfast.
 The powder keg of their life

 is sparked when Catherine's stepson Paulie (Patrick Alparone), a